Learning Hierarchical Interactions at Scale: A Convex Optimization Approach: Introduction

-where $f(\beta, \theta) = \frac{1}{2} \| y - X \beta - \sum_{i < j} \tilde{X}_{ij} \theta_{ij} \|_2^2$ and $\| u \|_0$ denotes the number of non-zeros in the vector $u$.
-The parameters $\alpha_1$ and $\alpha_2$ control the number of non-zeros.
-Note that we ignore the intercept term to simplify the presentation.
-Problem \eqref{eq:problemInitial} can be modelled using the following MIP\footnote{There can be pathological cases where the MIP does not satisfy SH.
+Problem \eqref{eq:problemInitial} can be expressed using the following MIP\footnote{There can be pathological cases where the MIP does not satisfy SH.
 However, when $y$ is drawn from a continuous distribution, SH is satisfied w.p.
-1. We discuss this in more detail in Section 1 of the appendix. }:
+1. We discuss this in more detail in Section 1 of the appendix.}, in which we introduce auxiliary binary variables to model the SH constraint and the $\ell_0$ (pseudo) norms: